pritam-roy404/esp32-robocar/README.md

 | GPIO 19  | ENA   |
 | GPIO 4   | ENB   |

+## Controller
+Use Bluetooth RC controler
+available from playstore

 📷 _Connection diagram image will be added_
 ---